 Sony finally unveiled its Cloud-based, game streaming service for the PlayStation 4 in the form of PlayStation Now at CES 2014.
-The service allows gamers to stream PlayStation 3 games – with titles such as The Last of Us, Beyond: Two Souls, God of War: Ascension and Puppeteer to be made available at launch – to their PS4, Bravia TV and PlayStation Vita.
+The service allows gamers to stream PlayStation 3 games – with titles such as The Last of Us, Beyond: Two Souls and Puppeteer to be made available at launch – to their PS4, Bravia TV and PlayStation Vita.

 You’re gonna need a fairly good internet connection though, with a minimum of 5 Mbps broadband recommended.
 Speaking to Polygon, Sony Computer Entertainment vice president of marketing John Koller stated that the current focus is to make PS3 games available for PS Now.